SMIAR > Data & Tools > Observation de la Terre

 FOOD SECURITY SNAPSHOT

-1. Below‑average production of 2024 long‑rains main season crops
+1. Favourable production prospects for 2025 long-rains main season crops

 2. Above‑average rangeland conditions benefitting livestock

-Below‑average production of 2024 long‑rains main season crops
+Favourable production prospects for 2025 long‑rains main season crops

 Above‑average rangeland conditions benefitting livestock

-According to the latest Integrated Food Security Phase Classification (IPC) analysis, about 1 million people (6 percent of the analyzed population) are estimated to face severe acute food insecurity (IPC Phase 3 [Crisis]) between July and September 2024 in the 23 counties classified as rural Arid and Semi‑Arid Lands (ASAL), covering most of the country.
-This figure represents a marked improvement from the 2.8 million people (17 percent of the analyzed population) estimated to be severely acute food insecure in the same period of the previous year.
+According to the latest Integrated Food Security Phase Classification (IPC) analysis, about 2.2 million people (13 percent of the analyzed population) were estimated to face severe acute food insecurity (IPC Phase 3 [Crisis]) between February and March 2025 in the 23 counties classified as rural Arid and Semi‑Arid Lands (ASALs), covering most of the country.
+The food security situation was expected to deteriorate between April and June 2025, with the number of people projected to face severe acute food insecurity increasing by almost 30 percent to 2.8 million (17 percent of the population).

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.